 For many years, people have used marijuana for all sorts of conditions, including those related to fertility and the reproductive system.
 With the increases in cannabis legalization taking place across the USA and in other countries around the world, scientists are making even more discoveries about the importance of the endocannabinoid system in the reproductive process.
 Here we will explore the latest findings on whether or not cannabis affects the menstrual cycle and a woman’s period.

 Marijuana And Period Cramps

-In more current times, women have continued to use cannabis to help deal with their period cramps, and, in many cases, have reported feeling relief.
+In more current times, women have continued to use cannabis to help deal with their period cramps.
 However, there haven’t been any formal studies done that would indicate that these findings are scientifically proven.
-What we do know is that THC can act as a painkiller as well as antinociceptive, which basically stops nerves from sensing pain in the body.

-And, since CBD, as well as THC, has been proven to reduce inflammation, it’s likely that women using cannabis to treat menstrual cramps are indeed feeling a reduction in their levels of discomfort.
-Some women may find that CBD alone is enough to reduce their cramp symptoms while menstruating.
+And, since CBD, as well as THC, has been proven to reduce inflammation some women may find that CBD alone is enough to reduce their cramp symptoms while menstruating.